All Blacks, France to renew rivalry at the Rugby World Cup

-Inside the Palais Brongniart in Paris, there were gasps when they were paired again at the draw.
+Inside the Palais Brongniart in Paris, there were gasps when the teams were paired again at the draw.

 The match schedule will be finalized in February, following consultation with French team officials, but France coach Fabien Galthie wants his team to meet New Zealand in the first game.